 Pipeline Python class, which manages

 the list of applied modifiers.
-Furthermore, a data pipeline is always associated with some kind of data source, which is a separate object providing or producing
+Furthermore, a data pipeline always has some type of data source, which is a separate object providing or generating

 the input data that will be passed to the pipeline’s first modifier.
 Typically, the data source is an instance of the